 How Stripe can help

-Platforms of all sizes—from new startups to public companies like Shopify—use Stripe Connect to accept money, pay out to third parties, and monetize payments.
+Platforms of all sizes – from new startups to public companies such as Shopify – use Stripe Connect to accept money, pay out to third parties and monetise payments.

 Stripe Connect can help you create your own payments service and grow your platform's revenue, and we have the tools to help make your service more successful.